cdoremus/angular-youtube/README.md

 - Allow the user to click on a data table row to display the video content on a separate page so the video can be viewed and the complete description read.
 This functionality would be encapsulated in a new component and application routing modified to route to this component based on a route parameter containing the value of the `Video.videoId` field.

 - Cache the content of each paginated page's data.
 A start on this functionality has been done in `PagedVideoDataCacheService`.
 Each page's cache data would include a timestamp to facilitate cache expiration.
+This would save on YouTube API usage costs or limits.

+- Move the YouTube Data API key into an environmental variable set at the command line.

 - Create header, footer and navigation components to aid `AppComponent` layout and functionality.